nzfarmer1/telemetrylayer/README.md

 Note:

-Right now I have on 3 types of topic manager/widget interfaces.
+Right now I have only 3 types of topic manager/widget interfaces.
 And the logic for controlling the SVG gauge is not written.

 However, as this release represents a major refactor with many fixes - and flags the shape of things to come - I release it now so that the Plugin can be reviewed and those interested to assist can come on board.